datarootsio/anomalib-demo/blogpost/blogpost.md

 # Anomaly detection in images using anomalib

-Anomaly detection aims to find unusual or rare items, deviating significantly from what is considered to be the  "normal" majority.
+Anomaly detection typically refers to the task of finding unusual or rare items that deviate significantly from what is considered to be the  "normal" majority.
 In this blogpost, we look at image anomalies using [PatchCore](https://arxiv.org/abs/2106.08265).
 Next to indicating which images are anomalous, PatchCore also identifies the most anomalous pixel regions within each image.
-It only requires normal images images for training, making it attractive for many use cases: abnormal images can be quite rare or expensive to acquire, and in some case we don't even know all unusual patterns that we might encounter so training a supervised model is not an option.
+On big advantage of PatchCore is that it only requires normal images images for training, making it attractive for many use cases where abnormal images are rare or expensive to acquire.
+In some cases, we don't even know all the unusual patterns that we might encounter so training a supervised model is not an option.
 One example use case is the detection of defects in industrial manufacturing, where most defects are rare by definition as production lines are optimized to produce as few of them as possible.
 Recent approaches have made significant progress on this task, as demonstrated on the [MVTec industrial benchmark dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad).
 [PatchCore](https://arxiv.org/abs/2106.08265), presented at CVPR 2022 by researchers from AWS and the University of Tubingen, is one of the frontrunners in this field.

 In this blogpost we first dive into the inner workings of PatchCore.
 Next, we apply it to an example in medical imaging to gauge its applicability outside of industrial examples.
 We use the [anomalib](https://github.com/openvinotoolkit/anomalib) library, which was developed by Intel and offers ready-to-use implementations of many recent image anomaly detection methods.

 ## A quick tour of the PatchCore algorithm

-The following figure from the paper summarizes PatchCore.
-It extracts locally aware patch features based on normal images, and applies coreset subsampling to construct a memory bank of patch features that describes normal patterns.
+PatchCore was introduced in 2021 as an anomaly detection technique aiming at achieving total recall in industrial applications.
+As shown in the following figure from the paper,  PatchCore has 2 main steps.
+First, it extracts locally aware features from patches of normal images.
+Afterwards, it applies a subsampling technique (coreset) to approximate these features and build a bank of patch features that describe normal patterns.
 At testing time, patch features are extracted for the test sample and anomaly scores are computed using a nearest neighbor approach.
 In the first part of this blogpost, we cover the key steps in a bit more detail.

 <p align="center">
 <img src="img/patchcore_overview.png" alt="drawing" width="800"/>